History of the Jews in Atlanta

 The history of the Jews in Atlanta began in the early years of the city's settlement, and the Jewish community continues to grow today.
 In its early decades, the Jewish community was largely made up of German Jewish immigrants who quickly assimilated and were active in broader Atlanta society.
 As with the rest of Atlanta, the Jewish community was affected greatly by the American Civil War.
-In the late 19th century, a wave of Jewish migration from Eastern Europe brought less wealthy, Yiddish speaking Jews to the area, in stark contrast to the established Jewish community.
+In the late 19th century, a wave of Jewish migration from Eastern Europe brought less wealthy, Yiddish-speaking Jews to the area, in stark contrast to the established Jewish community.
 The community was deeply impacted by the Leo Frank case in 1913–1915, which caused many to re-evaluate what it meant to be Jewish in Atlanta and the South, and largely scarred the generation of Jews in the city who lived through it.

-In 1958, one of the centers of Jewish life in the city, the Hebrew Benevolent Congregation, known as "The Temple" was bombed over its rabbi's support for the Civil Rights Movement.
+In 1958, one of the centers of Jewish life in the city, the Hebrew Benevolent Congregation, known as The Temple, was bombed because of its rabbi's support for the Civil Rights Movement.
 Unlike decades prior when Leo Frank was lynched, the bombing spurred an outpouring of support from the broader Atlanta community.

 In the last few decades, the community has steadily become one of the ten largest in the United States.
 As its population has risen, it has also become the Southern location of many national Jewish organizations, and today there are a multitude of Jewish institutions.

 The greater Atlanta area is considered to be home to the country's ninth largest Jewish population.